AzizDulaijan/RoboND-DeepLearning-Project/README.md

 I would also like to run the training on different hardware , and cloud platforms to see how training time would vary

-### note:
+### Note:
-the "model_training.ipynb" and its  html version can be found in the code folder. and the weights can be found under the data folder.
+The "model_training.ipynb" and its  html version can be found in the code folder. and the weights can be found under the data folder.